DETAILED ACTION

 Regarding claim 10,

-However, in the same field of endeavor Galula teaches: wherein in response to a vehicle speed range in the first message exceeding an allowable value, the second signal processing device is configured to detect the first message as a message corresponding to the intrusion detection based on the second type.
+However, in the same field of endeavor Galula teaches: wherein in response to a vehicle speed range in the CAN message exceeding an allowable value, the second signal processing device is configured to detect the CAN message as a message corresponding to the intrusion detection based on the syntax-based intrusion detection.
 (Galula [0056-0058, 161-0165, 0230, 0258-0268) teaches determining context for intrusion detection according to vehicle speed)

 It would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to modify with Galula for similar reasons as cited in claim 2.